unik-name/docs.unikname.network/docs/uns-network-getting-started/README.md

 ## 1. Install the Command Line Interface

-The <uns/> comes with several tools to interact with the chain.
+The <brand name="uns"/> comes with several tools to interact with the chain.
 The most famous ones are the chain explorer, the wallet App, and the command line interface.

 We're going to start with the command line interface, also called the **CLI** .